sargas/2015-06-16-utoledo/04-changes.md

 This permanent copy is called a [commit](reference.html#commit) (or [revision](reference.html#revision)) and its short identifier is `f22b25e` (Your commit may have another identifier.)

-We use the `-m` flag (for "message") to record a short, descriptive, and specific comment that will help us remember later on what we did and why.
-If we just run `git commit` without the `-m` option, Git will launch `nano` (or whatever other editor we configured as `core.editor`) so that we can write a longer message.

 [Good commit messages][commit-messages] start with a brief (<50 characters) summary of changes made in the commit.
 If you want to go into more detail, add